davidhcoe/adbc-drivers-snowflake/CONTRIBUTING.md

 ```

 To run the validation suite, you will first need to build the shared library.
-You will also need to set up a BigQuery instance (see [the validation
+You will also need to set up a Snowflake instance (see [the validation
-README](./validation/README.md)).
+README](./go/validation/README.md)).
 Finally, from the `go/` subdirectory:

 ```shell
 $ pixi run validate